-This alleged letter from Luther to Pope Leo January 6, 1519 was never sent.
-The letter written that day was the result of Luther’s meeting with the Papal nuncio Miltitz.
-Miltitz was somewhat attempting to reconcile Luther with the Pope.
-He spoke of how favorably the pope felt toward Luther, and how angry he was with Tetzel.
-He attempted to make this deal with Luther: Luther would cease with his part of this controversy- and he promised those who opposed Luther would also be silent.
-He also requested Luther write a letter to the pope.
-Heinrich Boehmer notes Miltitz specifically requested that Luther’s letter contain a confession-
+Rome's defenders typically cite the source as Luther's letter to Pope Leo, January 6, 1519.
+Yes, there was a letter written by Luther on that day to Pope Leo, but it was never sent.
+The letter written that day was the result of Luther’s meeting with the Papal nuncio Karl von Miltitz.
+Miltitz was attempting to reconcile Luther with the Pope.
+He spoke of how favorably the pope felt toward Luther and how angry he was with Tetzel.
+He attempted to make this deal with Luther: Luther would cease with his part of the indulgence controversy- and he promised those who opposed Luther would also be silent.
+He also requested Luther write a letter to the Pope.
+Heinrich Boehmer notes Miltitz specifically requested that Luther’s letter contain a confession

 Draft of the letter to the Lord Pope